Did you know?

 We tried snorkeling, but found that there wasn’t much to see except SCUBA divers.
 It was a good opportunity for my kids to practice, but otherwise, I would not recommend paying extra for snorkeling gear.
 Another time, I’d like to try a paddle board yoga class.

 SCUBA diving is the main attraction at the Homestead Crater.
 There were two beginner SCUBA classes happening on the Friday night we were there.
-These calm, warm mineral waters attract divers from throughout the U.S.
+These calm, warm mineral waters attract divers from throughout the U.S. Classes and sessions for beginners and experienced divers are available, with equipment.

 Good to Know